GeorgeX3400/nft-cross-chain-marketplace/README.md

 # Cross-Chain NFT Marketplace

-A decentralized NFT marketplace built with Solidity and Next.js that enables users to mint, buy, sell, and trade NFTs across multiple blockchain networks.
+A decentralized NFT marketplace built with Solidity and Next.js that enables users to mint, buy and sell NFTs across multiple blockchain networks.

 ## Tech Stack